Skip to Content

 Sustainability (ii)

-Lieb Cellars uses only organic and/or low-impact pesticides and in very limited, controlled quantities.
+Suhru & Lieb Vineyards uses only organic and/or low-impact pesticides and in very limited, controlled quantities.
 We use mechanical cultivation to control weed growth (vs. spraying chemicals such as Round Up, a common practice in many vineyards and farms) and physical barriers to control pests.
 Deer fencing and bird netting are examples of pest control.

 Fungus (powdery or downy mildew) can be a challenge in our region and is best treated with a variety of low-impact compounds including copper, stylet oil (mineral oils), phostrol (phosphorous acid) and sulfur.
 We also go an extra step in using a recyclable sprayer, which recovers 90% of the materials applied rather than emitting them directly into the air.